Standards and Guidelines

 NATIONAL CONCRETE PUMPING GUIDELINES

-Background: Concrete Pumping Association of Australia being the national body representing the interests of the concrete pumping industry through the National Management Committee adopted strategic industry plan has committed to the development of a National Concrete Pumping Industry Guidelines (PumpSafe) to better manage education, information dissemination and engagement industry stakeholders.
+Background: Concrete Pumping Association of Australia being the national body representing the interests of the concrete pumping industry through the National Management Committee adopted strategic industry plan committing to the development of a National Concrete Pumping Industry Guidelines (PumpSafe) to better manage education, information dissemination and engagement industry stakeholders.

-Motivation for Project: AS 2550.15 (1994) is pending a complete review under the leadership of the Association.
-Over the past several years a number of State Work Safe Authorities (SWS) and Non- Government Organisations (NGO’s) have developed and published speciﬁc requirements or guidelines for the safe operation, cleaning and maintenance of concrete placing equipment.
-In part, each published document has lead to increased conflict with AS 2550.15 and further fragmentation of operating practices across Australia.
-The aim of the project is to review, adopt and develop a nationally consistent guideline on the safe operation, cleaning and maintenance of concrete placing equipment.
+Motivation for Project: AS 2550.15 (1994) is currently under review through Standards Australia Technical Committee ME091.
+The Association is leading the process which started in late 2016.
+Between 1999-2005 a number of State Work Safe Authorities (SWS) and Non- Government Organisations (NGO’s) published State speciﬁc requirements or guidelines for the safe operation, cleaning and maintenance of concrete placing equipment.
+In part, each published document has lead to increased confusion and conflict with AS 2550.15, further fragmentating operating practices for concrete placing equipment across Australia.
+The aim of the project is to review, develop, consult, adopt and publish a nationally consistent guideline on the safe operation, cleaning and maintenance of concrete placing equipment.

 - Develop clear scope and budget (finished/approved)